sm-da/my-awesome/README.md

 ## PHP

 - [FreshRSS/Extensions](https://github.com/FreshRSS/Extensions) - A repository containing all the official FreshRSS extensions
+- [IngestAI/deepmark](https://github.com/IngestAI/deepmark) - Deepmark AI enables a unique testing environment for language models (LLM) assessment on task-specific metrics and on your own data so your GenAI-powered solution has predictable and reliable performance.
 - [IngestAI/embedditor](https://github.com/IngestAI/embedditor) - ⚡ GUI for editing LLM vector embeddings.
 No more blind chunking.
 Upload content in any file extension, join and split chunks, edit metadata and embedding tokens +  remove stop-words and punctuation with one click,  add images, and download in .veml to share it with your team.
 - [RSS-Bridge/rss-bridge](https://github.com/RSS-Bridge/rss-bridge) - The RSS feed for websites missing it